 - 127 The Council will continue to monitor and review its governance arrangements and identify any gaps.
-These will be addressed during the year to further strengthen governance in Monmouthshire County Council: - continue to deliver awareness raising sessions on the importance of compliance with Contract Procedure Rules and Financial Procedure Rules; - Revise and update the Code of Corporate Governance and get it formally approved by Cabinet
+These will be addressed during the year to further strengthen governance in Monmouthshire County Council: - Deliver awareness raising training sessions on the importance of compliance with new and revised Contract Procedure Rules and Financial Procedure Rules; - · Code of Corporate Governance to be formally approved by Cabinet

-Action Plan 2018/19
+Action Plan 2019/20

-128 Appendix 1 shows how the 2018/19 Action plan areas for improvement have been addressed during 2019/20.
+128 Appendix 1 shows how the 2019/20 Action plan areas for improvement have been addressed during 2020/21.